-The Company is currently preparing clinical trials to show the efficacy of Foralumab in patients, and the first study will determine the safety and efficacy of Foralumab in patients with NASH and type 2 diabetes.
+The Company is currently preparing clinical trials to demonstrate clinical utility of Foralumab in patients, and the first study will determine the safety and effectiveness of Foralumab in patients with NASH and type 2 diabetes.
 Foralumab could potentially be an ideal option for patients with NASH in all stages of disease progression, as it targets a pathogenic mechanism which is common to all disease stages.